Tuteja-Lab/UnsupervisedPeakCaller/README.md

 - ```-w``` (DEFAULT: no): Overwrite any files from a previous run of the preprocessing script with the same name (option ```-n```) and the save option ```-s```.

 ## Tutorial Step 2 <a name = "preprocessing_example" />
-After following the example instructions in [input](data_example) to get and place the data, you can run the preprocessing tool on the sample data as demonstrated below.
+After following the instructions in [Tutorial Step 1](#data_example) to get and place the data, you can run the preprocessing tool on the sample data as demonstrated below.
 It is assumed you are at the root of the RCL git repository when you type this command.
-Also, you should choose an appropriate number of threads for your system via option -t.
+Also, you should choose an appropriate number of threads for your system via option ```-t```.

 ```
 bash ./preprocessing.bash -d example -b "MCF7_chr10_rep1.bam MCF7_chr10_rep2.bam" -t 12 -n test
 ```

+You can skip to [Tutorial Step 3](#peakcalling_example).

 ## Preprocessing Output <a name = "preprocessing_output" />